 Santander BEST Africa supports this project in collaboration with Manos Unidas.
 The 20 women who will participate in the cooperative will receive training in cooperative management and in techniques for the production of honey and honey products, mainly soaps and candles.

 The Khzana Women's Cooperative is composed of 18 women and was created in 2008 in the rural village of Khzana, near Chefchaouen.
 The women are dedicated to textile handicrafts and try to innovate in handicraft production by incorporating new designs based on the patterns of the culture of this area of northern Morocco.

 The population of the province of Al Hoceima is mainly rural and suffers from high poverty rates.
-As it is a mountainous area, difficult to access, with scattered and remote infrastructures and basic facilities, there are high rates of illiteracy, school dropouts and unemployment.
+As it is a mountainous area, difficult to access, with scattered and remote infrastructures and basic facilities, the population has high illiteracy rates, with early school dropouts and low entry into the labour market.
 Due to the pressure of social and cultural traditions, this situation affects women to a greater extent.

 The Honey Production in Al Hoceima project, developed in collaboration with the Movement for Peace (MPDL), aims to raise awareness of the importance of women for local development and as agents of change in Al Hoceima through processes that help their social and economic inclusion.
 The intervention focuses on women in two cooperatives in the rural areas of the Al Hoceima National Park: the Ithri Taounil Cooperative in Taounil and the Asrih Cooperative in Bouhem.
 The project provides support to improve the production and management skills of the women in the cooperatives and to purchase equipment for beekeeping production.